FNQs Best Camping Spots

 While the coast gets the most attention in FNQ, there’s also plenty on offer if you decide to head inland.

 If you’re heading west, pay a visit to the Undara Experience Outback Caravan Park and Camp Ground—the 190,000 year old lava tubes and the spectacular sunsets over the savannah grass plains are guaranteed to impress!
-They’re set up for tents, small vehicles and camper trailers, but be mindful that camping and accommodation is closed for Green Season until 14 March 2019.
+They’re set up for tents, small vehicles and camper trailers, but be mindful that camping and accommodation is closed for Green Season.

 Then if you decide to head WAY west, Adels Grove Camping Park is a great spot, 10kms from the Lawn Hill Gorge in Boodjamulla National Park and 50kms from the World Heritage Riversleigh Fossil fields.
 You’ll have the choice between two campgrounds each set in natural bushland, some with a fireplace and/or and a shared amenities block.